Using digital traces to analyze software work: skills, careers and programming languages: Introduction

-At the individual user level, we observe two learning patterns.
-First, developers improve in the tasks they gain experience in, as measured by community feedback on their posts.
-Second, developers enter new tasks over their SO careers, and task relatedness strongly influences these entries: developers are fifteen times more likely to move into tasks related to ones they already know.
-At the same time, we find that developers usually add tasks with lower market value, which are presumably easier to master.
+At the individual user level, we observe two patterns.
+First, developers excel ---as inferred from community feedback on their posts--- at the skills they are most active in.
+Second, developers acquire new skills over their SO careers, and the relatedness network strongly influences which skills they learn: developers are fifteen times more likely to acquire skills related to skills they already master than to unrelated ones.
+At the same time, we find that developers usually add skills with lower market value, which are presumably easier to learn.
+However, Python enables qualitatively different learning paths.
+Specifically, unlike users of most other languages, Python users often branch into more, not less valuable skills.
+This observation could help explain Python’s success, despite its not being the oldest or fastest language: its ecosystem may make it easier for developers to develop higher-value expertise.